-The long-standing but heretofore unfulfilled need for an improved wireless communication between in vivo sensors/ actuators and ex vivo transceivers for performing minimally 55 invasive networked surgical procedures is now met by a new, useful, and nonobvious invention.
+The long-standing but heretofore unfulfilled need for an 60 improved wireless communication between in vivo sensors/ actuators and ex vivo transceivers for performing minimally invasive networked surgical procedures is now met by a new, useful, and nonobvious invention.

-The present invention includes a system and associated method for performing minimally invasive, networked medical procedures.
-The system includes a number of in 60 vivo medical devices, such as imaging devices, sensors and actuators, power sources, cutting tools (physical, optical, ultrasound, etc.), and other ancillary devices, and a communication path between at least two of the in vivo medical devices.
-The system further includes an ex vivo control unit 65 to control the behavior of the in vivo medical devices and a wireless communication path between the control unit and at 4 least one of the in vivo medical devices.
+The present invention includes a system and associated 65 method for performing minimally invasive, networked medical procedures.
+The system includes a number of in vivo medical devices, such as imaging devices, sensors and actuators, power sources, cutting tools (physical, optical, ultrasound, etc.), and other ancillary devices, and a communication path between at least two of the in vivo medical devices (e.g., data network that supports protocols at Layer 2 or Layer 3 and/or or a protocol stack including applications).
+The system further includes an ex vivo control unit to control the behavior of the in vivo medical devices and a wireless communication path between the control unit and at least one of the in vivo medical devices.
+The system may further include a greened wireless communication path feast one of the in vivo medical devices.
 The system may further include a second wireless communication path between at least one of the in vivo medical devices and an ex vivo system.

-The communications and control units may be combined into a single unit and their communications paths may be shared.
+The communications and control units may be combined

+into a single unit and their communications paths may be shared.
 The in vivo medical devices may be electronically addressable and electronically controllable and form a distributed wireless network whose capabilities exceed that of individual devices.
 The in vivo medical devices may also be magnetically controllable.
 There also may be a number of wireless communication paths between the control unit and each of the in vivo medical devices.
 These wireless communications links, or additional wireless links, also provide a two-way communication path for the in-vivo devices to communicate a variety of information with external systems.